cse163/book/book_source/source/module-1-introduction-to-python/lesson-3-strings-and-lists/index.md

 -  None

 -  How to document your code

-##  Lessons

-As a reminder, our suggested way of doing this lesson follows these steps:

--  Do the reading first and respond to the "Pause and Think" question.

--  Work on the practice problems.
-It will help to have your notes (and answers from Pause and Think) ready so you can hit the ground running when you start working.

 ## Table of Contents